Nagat El-Sagheera

-Nagat El-Sagheera (نجاة الصغيرة; born Nagat Hosni Elbaba on 11 August 1938; alternative spelling: El Saghirah) is an Egyptian singer and actress.
+Nagat El-Sagheera (or El Saghirah, نجاة الصغيرة; born Nagat Mohammad Kamal Hosni [نجاة محمد كمال حسني], 11 August 1938) is an Egyptian former singer and actress.
 She retired from filming in 1976 and from singing in 2002.
 Nagat began her career at the age of five and retired 59 years later.

-Nagat's works are a part of Egyptian music from the "golden age" of the 1940s, ’50s and ’60s.
+Nagat's works are a part of Egyptian music from the "golden age" of the 1940s–1960s.
 She still inspires other Arab artists.

 Early life

-Nagat El Sagheera was born in Cairo, Egypt on 11 August 1938 as the daughter of prominent Kurdish-EgyptianArabic calligrapher Mohammad Hosni, who hailed from Damascus, and an Egyptian mother.
-Her father married twice.
+Nagat El Sagheera was born in Cairo on 11 August 1938, the daughter of prominent Egyptian Arabic calligrapher of Kurdish origin Mohammad Hosni, and an Egyptian mother.
+Her father was married twice.
 She grew up in a household that was frequented by leading artists and calligraphers.
 Nagat was singing at family gatherings from the age of five.
 She made her first film, Hadiya (released in 1947) at the age of eight.

 She is reported to have performed songs by the diva, Umm Kulthum, from the age of 7 years.
-Along with Umm Kulthum, she was one of a small group of female singers who formed the Egyptian “golden age” of music in the 1940s, ’50s and ’60s.
+Along with Umm Kulthum, she was one of a small group of female singers who formed the Egyptian "golden age" of music in the 1940s, 1950s and 1960s.

-She was known as “al-Saghira, the small” or “al-Saghira, the young”.
+She was known as al-Saghira, meaning "the small one" or "the young one".
 She gained many fans after releasing the song, Irja Ilyya (Return to Me), based on a poem by Nizar Qabbani whose sister had committed suicide rather than enter into an arranged marriage.
 The song's feminist lyrics struck a chord with fans.
-During the 1970s, Nagat added original lines to the song during 1970s’ performances, demonstrating her capacity for "inspired interpretation".
+During the 1970s, Nagat added original lines to the song during 1970s' performances, demonstrating her capacity for "inspired interpretation".

 In a recorded interview, in the mid-1960s for Egyptian TV with the presenter Ms Salwa Hegzi, Nagat stated that she had, at that time, eight brothers and sisters.
-Lately, some media outlets are indicating double that number; the most frequently mentioned is seventeen brothers and sisters.
-The discrepancy between eight and seventeen siblings can be readily explained by the nature of an extended family.
+Lately, some media outlets are indicating double that number; the most frequently mentioned is 17 brothers and sisters.
+The discrepancy between eight and 17 siblings can be readily explained by the nature of an extended family.
 Nagat is one of eight siblings (four boys: Ezz Eddin, Nabil, Farooq and Sami; and four girls: Khadiga, Samira, Nagat herself and Afaf) from her father's first marriage; as well as three half-sisters from her father's second marriage to Gawhara (Kawther, Soad, Sabah).
 Following Gawhara's divorce from Hosni and remarriage to Abdel Monem Hafez, another six children were born (three boys: Jaheer, Jaser and Jalaa; and three girls: Gehan, Janjah and Jeely).
 The grand total of 17 is made up of eight full siblings; three half-sisters and six step-siblings.
 In the same interview, Nagat confirmed that she was brought up in a home where most of her brothers and sisters were artists.